the4dpatrick/fitbit-sleep-to-google-calendar/README.md

 ```

 When it receives a push notification, it pulls todays sleep data and creates a calendar event.
+In addition to creating a new calendar event, it deletes a placeholder sleep calendar event.

 ### 'Manual' sleep log synchronization